 I have done an episode on the naming and cover art decisions about my podcast, you can check it out here.

 In order for your podcast to be accepted into iTunes, Google, and Spotify your RSS Feed can’t be empty.
 By recording a podcast trailer you avoid problems when it comes time to launch your show.
 A trailer is an opportunity to give your listeners a more detailed explanation of your podcast.

 At this point you have a name, cover art, a trailer for your podcast, and maybe an actual episode.
 It is time to create your podcast in Anchor.
 I have a video walking viewers through creating a podcast on Anchor.
 You can check it out here.

 Add Your Podcast to All Major Podcast Platforms

 Once you have created an Anchor account you should have your RSS Feed.
 Here you have two options you can allow Anchor to upload your podcast to every podcast app or you can do it yourself.
 The difference is control.

 If you make a mistake with uploading your podcast such as a grammar error in your show notes or chose the wrong time, you can fix it yourself if you upload the podcast yourself.
 If you allow Anchor to upload your podcast you have to ask them for help to fix those errors.
-I have another video showing viewers how to add a podcast to iTunes.
+I have another video showing viewers how to add a podcast to all major podcast platforms.